M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - Rewriting responses to reveal confidential data or give harmful advice
 - Manipulating tone or context to cause reputational harm

-**Example 1**: In 2024, researchers demonstrated that OpenAI’s ChatGPT search functionality was [vulnerable to prompt injection](https://www.theguardian.com/technology/2024/dec/24/chatgpt-search-tool-vulnerable-to-manipulation-and-deception-tests-show?utm_source=chatgpt.com).
+> In 2024, researchers demonstrated that OpenAI’s ChatGPT search functionality was [vulnerable to prompt injection](https://www.theguardian.com/technology/2024/dec/24/chatgpt-search-tool-vulnerable-to-manipulation-and-deception-tests-show?utm_source=chatgpt.com).
 By embedding hidden instructions in webpages, attackers could manipulate the model’s outputs—causing it to summarize false or misleading content as if it were legitimate.

-**Example 2**: In 2025, researchers showed that DeepSeek’s new LLM, R1, [failed 100% of jailbreak attempts](https://www.wired.com/story/deepseeks-ai-jailbreak-prompt-injection-attacks?utm_source=chatgpt.com), generating toxic, unethical, and harmful responses without resistance.
+> In 2025, researchers showed that DeepSeek’s new LLM, R1, [failed 100% of jailbreak attempts](https://www.wired.com/story/deepseeks-ai-jailbreak-prompt-injection-attacks?utm_source=chatgpt.com), generating toxic, unethical, and harmful responses without resistance.
 Despite claims of safety alignment, the model was easily manipulated—exposing how fragile many safeguards really are.

-> Prompt injection doesn’t need admin access.
+Prompt injection doesn’t need admin access.
 It just needs clever phrasing.
 And when models trust input blindly, it doesn’t take much to steer them off the rails.

 ### 2. 🧪 Adversarial Inputs & Data Poisoning